CLOSE SEARCH

 Declare exactly who owns what share of the property

-Order the property to be sold and proceeds divided
+Order the property to be sold and proceeds be distributed in particular way

 Decide who can live in the property